Skip to main content

 4. Click NEWNew vApp.

-6. To create a virtual machine with the vApp, click Add virtual machine.
+6. To create a virtual machine together with a vApp, click Add virtual machine.

-8. If you are creating a virtual machine from a ready-made template, select From Template in the Type field.
+8. If you are creating a virtual machine from a template, in the Type field, select From Template.

-9. Optional: To power on the virtual machine as soon as it is created, check the Power on checkbox.
+9. Optional: to power on the virtual machine immediately after creation, select the Power on checkbox.

-11. In the Storage Policy field, select the type of network disk.
+11. In the Storage Policy field, select the network volume type.

 13. Click Create.
-Creating a virtual machine in a vApp container will take time.
+Creating a virtual machine in a vApp container will take some time.

 Create a virtual machine

-When you create a virtual machine without creating a vApp, Cloud Director creates a service vApp for that machine, but hides it.
+When you create a virtual machine without creating a vApp, Cloud Director creates a system vApp for this machine but hides it.
 You can also create a virtual machine in an existing vApp.

 2. Open the virtual data center page.